Brazil vs Argentina is highlight of Copa América semifinals

 SAO PAULO (AP) — After producing some uninspiring soccer in the group stage and quarterfinals, the Copa América reaches the last four with a blockbuster matchup between host Brazil and Lionel Messi’s Argentina.

-The other semifinal will feature two-time defending champion Chile and surprising Peru, which on Saturday ousted continental powerhouse Uruguay from the decisive stage of the South American competition.
+It will be the “Superclásico de las Américas” deciding one of the finalists, and the “Clásico del Pacífico” the other as two-time defending champion Chile takes on surprising Peru, which on Saturday ousted continental powerhouse Uruguay from the decisive stage of the South American competition.

 Peru eliminated Uruguay in a lackluster quarterfinal round in which three of the four matches ended in penalty shootouts after scoreless draws, with the exception being Argentina’s 2-0 win over Venezuela.